20 Movies With Full Frontal Nudity

 10. Prime Cut (1972)

 Before the nude opening montage of ‘Carrie’ was even shot, there was Sissy Spacek’s 1972 film ‘Prime Cut,’ which had a very strange moment in it wherein two drugged naked girls on a cattle farm are sold to a mobster.
 This angered many people who saw it at the time and noted it as a moment in cinema that objectified women.
-The truth of the matter was that it had been worked better into the story than the media and other outlets had portrayed it to be.
-The film is flawed, but with great performances all around, one almost forgives the movie for its terrible plot and irritating characterization.
+The truth was that it had been worked better into the story than the media and other outlets had portrayed it to be.
+The film is flawed, but with great performances, one almost forgives it for its terrible plot and irritating characterization.
 People rarely mention the picture these days, but the shocking nude scene is ever-so-alive even today, more than 45 years after the picture’s release.

 9. Dream Lover (1993)